Nition/UnitySkidmarks/README.md

 # UnitySkidmarks

 A basic skidmark system intended for vehicles.
-Originally written for my game [Scraps](http://www.scrapsgame.com) but intended to be general-purpose.
+Originally written for my game Scraps: Modular Vehicle Combat but intended to be general-purpose.

 UnitySkidmarks is loosely based on a script from an old official Unity car tutorial, but with improved performance and zero garbage generation.